ManifoldScholar/manifold-docs/_docs/projects/preparing/index.md

 <a name="yml"></a>
 ## YAML File

-In order for Manifold to properly ingest multiple source documents at once, the system requires a YAML file to be included along with them in the compressed archive that will be loaded into the system.
+In order for Manifold to properly ingest multiple source documents at once, the system requires a YAML file (extension `.yml`) to be included along with them in the compressed archive that will be loaded into the system.

-<div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
 In cases where there are no source documents to upload (e.g., if you are creating a text from multiple Google Docs) then only the YAML file needs to be loaded.
 When uploaded alone, the YAML file does not need to be compressed or zipped.

+<div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
+The YAML file can be named in accordance with the user's preference, so long as the extension remains <code>.yml</code>.
+Thus <code>manifest.yml</code> and <code>contents.yml</code> will both work in the system.
 </div>

 The YAML file is a means for users to tell the system how to organize the materials that are being ingested into the system and how they relate to one another.